RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

     :alt: Logo
     :align: center

-Press → Create Platform Project
+Press *→ Create Platform Project*.
 Set the project name and choose **Create from hardware specification (XSA)** Then point to the generated xsa file (Do not forget to specify the operating system as Linux):